arbenton/tepnet/README.md

 #### The Math

+Most of the calculations in the prediction algorithm are pretty simplistic and efficient, especially due to the ease of vectorization.
 The workhorse of this program is a simple loop that expresses a recursive function describing the transfer of disease over the network.

 ```python